elgeish/elgeish/README.md

 -->

 ### About
-I'm passionate about machine learning, big data, debugging, software craftsmanship, teaching, coaching, building engineering organizations that solve challenging problems effectively, helping others with their aspirations, and writing.
-My personal mission is to empower people around the world to communicate securely and more efficiently using services that provide great experiences.
+I'm passionate about machine learning, big data, debugging, software craftsmanship, teaching, coaching, building engineering organizations that solve challenging problems effectively, helping others with their aspirations, and writing about the above.

+My personal mission is to empower people around the globe to collaborate more effectively using software that provides great experiences.

 #### Bio
 https://elgeish.com